SineadGalbraith/Internet-Applications/README.md

 The objective of this lab was to gain some basic experience with Cloud Computing Tools.
 This lab did not require any code.

-### Lab 3
-The objective of this lab was to create a function that maintains a to-do-list, consisting of a list of simple things.